ibm-cloud-docs/cloud-activity-tracker/compliance.md

 # Compliance
 {: #compliance}

 [The {{site.data.keyword.Bluemix}} provides a Cloud platform and services that are built to IBM's stringent security standards.](/docs/security/compliance.html#compliance).
-The {{site.data.keyword.cloudaccesstraillong}} service is a DevOps service that is built for the {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.cloudaccesstraillong}} service is a DevOps service that is built for the {{site.data.keyword.cloud_notm}}.
 {:shortdesc}